mwgray/code-samples/Singleton/README.md

 Two items of note:
 * In this implementation, construction and destruction is explicitly the responsibility of the calling code.
 In game development there's a need for very strict ordering of construction.
 For example, you might need to wait until the memory management system is initalized before creating objects.
 Therefore it is often create objects explicitly, as opposed using a lazy initialization system, which depends on a combinations of the compiler and when a singleton is called on in code.
 * Singletons can be overridden in this system.
 This comes in handy in case you have to use a different set of logging functions for a different platform(or remove logging altogether).
 Other applicable systems are disk/network IO, input, cameras, etc.

+Summaries of the files in this folder:

+* [Singleton.h](Singleton.h)/[cpp](Singleton.cpp) where most of the code for a singleton is.
+The h has most of the templating code, and the cpp holds the global map.
+* [SingletonMacros.h](SingletonMacros.h) Since template code can get messy, there are some macros defined to facilitate setting up a singleton's data members.
+* [SingletonPch.h](SingletonPch.h) is a helper file to include dependnecies for the example.